pojntfx/networked-linux-memsync/docs/main.md

 return c.backend.WriteAt(p, off)
 ```

-Once the `Sync` RPC is called by the destination host, these dirty offsets are returned and the map is cleared:
+Once the `Sync` RPC is called by the destination host, these dirty offsets are returned and the map is cleared.

-TODO: Add graphic of the pipeline's design

 A benefit of the protocol being defined in such a way that only the client ever calls an RPC, thus making the protocol uni-directional, is that both the transport layer and RPC system are completely interchangeable.
 This works by returning a simple abstract `service` utility struct from `Open`, which can then be used as the implementation for any RPC framework, i.e. with the actual gRPC service simply functioning as an adapter:

 ```go
 type SeederGrpc struct {